MegganRaad/QuantumCircuit_CirqPractice_Colab/README.md

-# QuantumCircuit_CirqPractice_Colab
+#Quantum circuit practicing with Cirq
-## simple repo for creating some quantum cirq with Google's Cirq
+simple repo on creating some quantum cirq with Google's Cirq